is-it-ayush/is-it-ayush/README.md

 ## **Hi there** 👋🏽

 I am Ayush.
-An 18 y/o Lucknow, India based fullsack web developer building hobby projects and empowering companie's to get their software up and running.
+An 18 y/o Lucknow, India based fullstack web developer building hobby projects and empowering companie's to get their software up and running.
 I believe presentation matter's and UI/UX is a as important as the security rules of your database.
 I love to be challenged & have a problem solving mindset.
 If you're looking to connect, feel free to email me on [ayush.keshav2004@gmail.com](mailto:ayush.keshav2004@gmail.com), drop by at my discord **wigglytuff#0345** or check me out on [Twitter](https://twitter.com/is_it_ayush) where I post about my project's.

 ## **Skills**